SreejithSanthosh/FTLEhub/docs/Tutorials/pythonPackage.md

 ## FTLE Computation via `compute_Ftle_sparse`

-The function `compute_Ftle_sparse` can be used directly if you have only the initial and final positions of particles.
+The function `compute_Ftle_sparse` can be used directly if you have only the initial and final positions of particles, this works for both `d=2,3`.

 ```python
 from ftle.flat.sparse import compute_Ftle_sparse